Releasing Emotional & Physical Pain: Can Tapping Help?

 - “It’s me who needs to put the effort.“

 - “In the last few years, I was saying to myself: ‘I can’t do it’, all the time.
 But now I feel that I can do it.”

-“Mario” passed his final exams, this summer!
-My heart soared with joy for him, when I heard the good news; for the first time in his life as a secondary school student, he feel proud of himself, when he saw his exam results.
+“Mario” passed all his IGCSE final exams this summer!
+Not only that, but most of his grades were As and Bs.
+My heart soared with joy for him, when I heard the good news; for the first time in his life as a secondary school student, he felt proud of himself, when he saw his exam results.

 This summer, I worked with a recent high school graduate, “Christina”, who was in the middle of an exam-related crisis.
 Her mother called me to ask if I could help “Christina”, who was had recently failed to pass an exam.